Dear Prof Jansen

 - Significant inhibition of the binding of Coronavirus surface proteins (Spikes) to the ACE2 receptors on the surface of human

 - Significant inhibition of the production of ACE2 receptors by human cells, reducing the binding of coronaviruses to these cells – and therefore their means of infection.

 - Significant inhibition of all key proteins (enzymes) involved in the absorption and reproduction of coronaviruses in human

-- A significant increase in the general functioning of the immune system, including production of immune defence cells (leucocytes), their ability to migrate to the site of the infection (chemotaxis), and the removal of viruses and other infectious invaders (phagocytosis).
+- A significant increase in the general functioning of the immune system, including production of immune defense cells (leucocytes), their ability to migrate to the site of the infection (chemotaxis), and the removal of viruses and other infectious invaders (phagocytosis).

-This ground-breaking research is confirmed by the first clinical trials which demonstrate that high-dose vitamin C is not only in a position to prevent Coronavirus infections, but also to halve the mortality rate of severely infected, hospitalised Coronavirus patients3 – an effect which has not been documented for any of the current vaccines or pharmaceutical preparations.
+This ground-breaking research is confirmed by the first clinical trials which demonstrate that high-dose vitamin C is not only in a position to prevent Coronavirus infections, but also to halve the mortality rate of severely infected, hospitalized Coronavirus patients3 – an effect which has not been documented for any of the current vaccines or pharmaceutical preparations.

 Focus of Vaccination Strategy:

 Vaccination strategy against coronavirus pandemic